deathsave/grand-prix/docs/RULES.md

 - Top left gate is closed.
 - Standard scoring described here

-### Green-flag 1/4
+### Green-flag

 The race begins!

 - Activated when fuel, oil, and tires reach max level
 - Top left gate is open allowing a counter-clockwise orbit
-- Bottom-most 3 inserts on South-East chain tracks current orbit
 - 3 successful orbits:
-  - Awards a bonus (TBD)
+  - Awards a bonus (TODO)
-  - Resets the inserts
-  - Lights one of the 4 traffic signal inserts

-### Grooveline 2/4
+### Grooveline 1/4

 The fastest way around the track.

 - North-West chain of clear inserts.
 - Spells out G-R-O-O-V-E-L-I-N-E.
-- Rolling over the North-West rollover advances a letter
+- Making a lap during Green Flag lights one letter
+- Lighting all 10 letters:
-- With all letters lit, Spinner activates "Shake your Groove Thing"
+  - Activates Shake your Groove Thing Multiball
-- Completing lights one of the 4 traffic signal inserts
+  - Lights one of the 4 traffic signal inserts
 - **Resets after each ball**

-### Grand Prix 3/4
+### Grand Prix 2/4

 It's the name of the game!